ChunMinChang/dotfiles/README.md

 # dotfiles
 My personal environment settings.

+Run `$ python setup.py` to set up the common environment settings.
+For more specific needs, see _Optional settings_ below.

 ## Files
 - *setup.py*: A python program to install all my personal settings
   - Link my *dot files* settings to *$HOME*